makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 He didn’t stop at his door.
 Not until he made it to the computer did he stop, and only then to lean over the keyboard words spilling directly onto the screen with no thought to back them up.

-> `You mail, "I honestly feel sorry for you.
-The only thing more pathetic than myself is anyone who would love me." to Peter_P.`
+    You mail, “I honestly feel sorry for you.
+The only thing more pathetic than myself is anyone who would love me.” to Peter\_P.

 After countless nightmares wherein I would somehow find the one single thing I could say to hurt someone—no, not hurt, crush; completely and utterly destroy—any revulsion of actually doing so was lost amid the flames of boundless loathing for this Derek, this hollow shell of a collie.